-We convinced goop staffer Melissa to share her family’s famous challah recipe, which her mom makes every Friday night.
-It’s definitely a labor of love (it proofs for 3 ½ hours total) but it’s actually a great bread for novices, as the dough is pretty forgiving and the result is seriously impressive.
-This makes two loaves but any leftovers make excellent French toast.
+We convinced our coworker Melissa to share her family’s famous challah recipe, which her mom makes every Friday night.
+It’s definitely a labor of love (it proofs for 3½ hours total), but it’s actually a great bread for novices, as the dough is pretty forgiving and the result is seriously impressive.
+This makes two loaves, but any leftovers make excellent French toast.

-2. In a large bowl, whisk together the 6 cups of flour, the remaining sugar, and kosher salt.
+2. In a large bowl, whisk together 6 cups flour, remaining sugar, and kosher salt.

 4. Knead the mixture for 10 minutes or so, adding more flour as needed (we add about ½ cup a couple of tablespoons at a time), until the dough is satiny and elastic.
-Don’t cut this step—kneading until the dough is super smooth is an essential step!
+Don’t cut this step—kneading until the dough is super smooth is essential.

 6. Punch down the dough with your fist, cover again, and let rest for another hour.

-7. Turn the dough out onto a board and shape into 6 even logs (about 12-inches long and 2-inches wide).
-Starting at the top, braid the challah into two loaves, tucking both ends underneath the loaf.
+7. Turn the dough out onto a board and shape into 6 even logs (about 12 inches long and 2 inches wide).
+Starting at the top, braid the challah into 2 loaves, tucking the ends underneath the loaf.

-8. Transfer to two parchment-lined baking sheets, cover with dish towels, and let rest 1 more hour.
+8. Transfer to 2 parchment-paper-lined baking sheets, cover with dish towels, and let rest 1 more hour.